Subject Leader - Mrs Hannick

 The tables should be learnt progressively:-

-Please also find hyperlinked a list of new vocabulary covered in each year group for measures and geometry.
+Please also find hyperlinked a list of new vocabulary covered in each year group for each year group

 The following websites are useful for supporting mathematics at home:

-Mrs Hannick (Math’s Subject Leader) runs a Maths Games Club on a Tuesday lunchtime for pupils in Year 2.
+Mrs Hannick (Math’s Subject Leader) runs a Maths Club on a Tuesday lunchtime for pupils for Year 5 pupils

 Aspire to achieve Believe in yourself Care for each other